What are the Best Soundproof Underlays?

 The best way to insulate floors for sound is to follow these soundproofing principles.

 - Add mass to the floor to block airborne sound.
-Materials with high mass reduce airborne sounds like TV noise and talking.
+Materials with high mass reduce airborne sounds, such as TV noise and talking.

-- Improve the floor’s ability to absorb sound.
+- Improve the floor’s sound absorption.
 Sound absorption is key to reducing impact noises such as footfall.

-- Soundproofing floors with timber joists will benefit from additional acoustic insulation inside the floor cavity, which adds more mass and improves the sound absorbing performance of the floor.
+- Soundproofing floors with timber joists can benefit from additional acoustic insulation in the floor cavity, which adds mass and improves sound absorption.

-- As with most soundproofing solutions, floors benefit from a combination of materials offering the best sound insulation level rather than a stand-alone solution.
+- As with most soundproofing solutions, floors benefit from a combination of materials that offer the best sound insulation rather than a stand-alone solution.

-If you are considering insulating floor joists against sound, we have a range of acoustic insulation for soundproofing floors.
+If you are considering insulating floor joists to reduce sound, we offer a range of acoustic insulation for soundproofing floors.
 As a rule, we recommend using 100mm thick slabs, as this fills a good portion of the cavity.
 The other factor to consider is the density of the insulation; we recommend using 60kg/m3 slabs, as these offer the best level of soundproofing without paying more for diminishing returns acoustically.
-You will pay more for higher density slabs and not see the return on your soundproofing.
+You will pay more for higher-density slabs, but you won’t see a return on your soundproofing.

 Best soundproof flooring underlays